interledger-deprecated/ilp-plugin-virtual/README.md

 ## Usage

 You can test out the ledger plugin by running `npm test` on your machine.
+To include debug information during the test, run `npm run-script verbose-test`

-If you want to try using it between two machines, you should use `examples/one-to-one.js`
+If you want to try sending transactions between two machines, you should use `examples/one-to-one.js`

 ### Signalling server